peilun-he/PDSim/README.md

    ```

 A tutorial on how to use this app is available by running the following code
-and select "PDSim app tutorial":
+and selecting "PDSim app tutorial":

 ```r
 browseVignettes("PDSim")